MysteryPancake/Houdini-Fun/README.md

 ## No More Point Deform

-Many people default to using Point Deform for everything, but there's much better approaches depending what you're doing.
+Many people default to using Point Deform for everything.
+This makes me cry tears of pain.

+There's much better ways to deform things depending what you're doing!

 | [Download the HIP file!](./hips/deform_methods.hiplc?raw=true) |
 | --- |